Shou Pu Erh

 Tasting Notes

-At an accessible price, this Shou Pu Erh offers everything one could wish for in a quickly fermented tea.
-While it may not have the full richness and creaminess of the most exclusive Shou Pu Erh teas, it delivers a pleasantly smooth mouthfeel and a thick, satisfying texture.
+This Shou Pu Erh offers everything one could wish for in a rapidly fermented tea – and at a very accessible price.
+While it may not quite reach the depth and creaminess of the very top-tier Shou Pu Erhs, it nonetheless delivers a highly pleasing mouthfeel and a thick, full-bodied texture.
 Its characteristic earthy fermentation notes are beautifully complemented by delicate notes of caramel and raw cacao, with a slightly flavoursome hint.

 Leaf